-• The SUD treatment provider will assess the client when the client presents for services and begin the process of developing a treatment plan for post-jail.
-Jail-based services are based on the individual's medical necessity for SUD services.
+- It is understood why treatment should begin as close to the scheduled release date as possible, usually within thirty (30) days; yet, this is not always feasible within the jail setting due to unscheduled early releases.
+The SUD treatment provider will assess the client when the client presents for services and begin the process of developing a treatment plan for post-jail.
+Jail-based services are based on the individuals medical necessity for SUD services, not to be long term in nature but considered a bridge between incarceration and return to the community. - Each client will have an individual assessment, treatment plan, and intake completed (there will be no "group intakes"). - Prior to the provision of services, clients will make a commitment to continuing in SUD treatment services once they are released from jail. - All clients receiving services while incarcerated will have a referral made to an SUD provider in their respective county of residence, with an appointment date and time that is scheduled close to the next business day following their release date.
+Since there will be a possibility of clients being released early, clients are to have all the necessary referral information as soon as possible to be able to schedule an appointment themselves after early release.

-- Each client will have an individual assessment, treatment plan, and intake completed (there will be no "group intakes"). - All clients receiving services while incarcerated will have a referral made to an SUD provider in their respective county of residence, with an appointment date and time that is scheduled close to the next business day following their release date.
-Since there will be a possibility of clients being released early, clients are to have all the necessary referral information as soon as possible to be able to schedule an appointment themselves after early release. - It is an expectation of MSHN if clients are released from jail early, every attempt will be made by the provider of jail-based services to contact the clients to help ensure a successful transition to their community SUD treatment provider is made.
-The attempts to contact the client should be documented in the clients file. - The provider of jail-based services will secure a release to both the receiving provider and the client's home region, if not MSHN. - All appointment dates and times will be documented in the REMI system for each client in his/her discharge summary.
+- It is an expectation of MSHN if clients are released from jail early, every attempt will be made by the provider of jail-based services to contact the clients to help ensure a successful transition to their community SUD treatment provider is made.
+The attempts to contact the client should be documented in the clients file.
+Documentation will be in the clients' file. - The provider of jail-based services will secure a release to both the receiving provider and the client's home region, if not MSHN. - All appointment dates and times will be documented in the REMI system for each client in his/her discharge summary.
 A note will be made in the discharge note section of the discharge summary in REMI stating if the client was released early. - The provider of jail-based services will ensure that each client that receives any jail-based services will have documentation in REMI for the services.